-5.2.5 Configuring Alarm Output
+5.2.4 Configuring Alarm Output

-- Enter the Alarm Output settings interface: Configuration> Event > Basic Event > Alarm Output - 2.
+- 1. Enter the Alarm Output settings interface: - Configuration> Event > Basic Event > Alarm Output - 2.
 Select one alarm output channel in the Alarm Output dropdown list. - 3.
 Set a name in (cannot copy) for the alarm output (optional). - 4.
-The Delay time can be set to 5sec, 10sec, 30sec, 1min, 2min, 5min, 10min or Manual.
+The Delay time can be set to 1sec, 5sec, 10sec, 30sec, 1min, 2min, 5min, 10min or Manual.
 The delay time refers to the time duration that the alarm output remains in effect after alarm occurs. - 5.
 Click Arming Schedule tab to enter the arming schedule setting interface.
 The time schedule configuration is the same as the settings of the arming schedule for motion detection.
-Refer to Section 5.2.1 Configuring Motion Detection.
+Refer to Section 5.2.1 Configuring Motion Detection for more details.